Chart Color Schemes

 Orchard Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 47 projects likely affecting the region.
-Notable initiatives include Orchard Hills North Residential Development, Hilton Garden Inn Sydney Kingswood, Sydney Metro Western Sydney Airport - Orchard Hills Station, and Rodgers Street Mixed Use Development.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 47 projects that could impact the area.
+Notable projects include Orchard Hills North Residential Development, Hilton Garden Inn Sydney Kingswood, Sydney Metro Western Sydney Airport - Orchard Hills Station, and Rodgers Street Mixed Use Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.